Swallows and Amazons (2016 film): Plot

 Turner returns to his houseboat to find it ransacked and his trunk gone.
 He finds John’s pocketknife, planted by the burglars.
 Turner calls the Harbourmaster of Rio, reports the burglary and asks that John Walker be arrested.
 After signing off, Turner finds Lazlov holding a gun on him.
 Lazlov accuses Turner of spying on Russian shipyards and stealing plans for rockets.
 When Turner rejects becoming a double agent, Zukin knocks him out.

-Tatty, anchored offshore on Amazon, sees two men taking something off of Captain Flint’s boat and loading it onto a motorboat.
+Tatty, anchored offshore on Amazon, sees two men taking something off Captain Flint’s boat and loading it onto a motorboat.
 John rows up to Amazon and explains that since Tatty has Amazon, the Swallows have won.
 They sail both boats back to the island.
 Captain Nancy surrenders and agrees it is now “Walker Island”.
 John says that it will always be “Wild Cat Island”.

 The next morning, having spent the night together on the island, the children are confronted by both their mothers, the Harbourmaster and police.
 John is accused of theft.
 His pocketknife was found on the houseboat, although Turner himself is missing.
 While the Walker children are being taken back to the mainland, Susan sees a motorboat beached on the island.
 Mr Jackson locks Swallow in the boathouse.

 The Walker children pool their knowledge about what has happened to Captain Flint.
 They agree to try to rescue Flint, with the help of the Amazons, whom they contact by flashing a message in Morse code.

 The Swallows set sail at dawn.
 Stopping at Flint’s houseboat, John retrieves a pistol.
 They rendezvous on the lake with the Amazons.
 The Russians are holding Turner on the island.
 They intend to take him in a seaplane, which is landing.
 The children confront Lazlov and Zukin on the island, with John pointing the pistol.
 Turner talks John out of shooting Lazlov and sends the children home.

 The children sail their boats into the path of the seaplane, where Turner is stowed, tied up.
 The children try to stop the seaplane by passing a rope between their boats to catch the seaplane struts.
 The pilot is temporarily delayed but then speeds up and seaplane takes off.
 However, the delay allows Turner to free himself.
 He overpowers the crew and forces the plane to land on the lake.

 The Russian are arrested in Rio.
 When the children ask Turner if he really is a spy, he says, “No. I am really a pirate.”